jesseragos/Customer-Management-System/README.md

 # Customer Management System
 A Java CRUD system that mocks a customer management system and generates report from database records.

-Developed for my case study in college
+Developed for my case study in college.

 Tools/Technologies:
  - Java